 Gynecomastia is the medical term applied to benign enlargement of the male breast.
-Presentation of gynecomastia is highly variable.
+Presentation of gynecomastia is variable.
 Some men have only a small enlargement of ductal tissue behind the nipple and areola, which usually fluctuates in size with ambient temperature and other stimuli.
 Other men have greater enlargement of ductal and glandular tissue with breasts of variable size with or without excess skin.
-The cause of gynecomastia is often unknown, with excess breast volume developing during adolescence or in older age.
-Growth of breast tissue is influenced by estrogens, androgens, the ratio between the two, and other hormones.
-Increased breast sensitivity to these steroids may contribute.
+The cause of gynecomastia is often unknown, with excess breast volume developing during adolescence or as an adult.
+Adolescent gynecomastia often resolves spontaneously.
+Growth of breast tissue is influenced by estrogens, androgens, the ratio between the two, other hormones, and hormone receptor features of breast tissue.
+Increased breast cell sensitivity to sex steroids may contribute.
 Gynecomastia can result from testicular tumors and from many drugs and medications.
-Body builders using exogenous corticosteroids may develop gynecomastia that doesn’t resolve when the supplements are stopped.
+Body builders using anabolic steroids may develop gynecomastia that doesn’t resolve when the supplements are stopped.

 Before considering surgical treatment for gynecomastia, medications that may be influencing breast growth should be changed or stopped if possible.
 Testicular abnormality must be excluded.